g0092/tinkle-on-tips/README.md

-# tap-a-tap
+# Tinkle On Tips

-a simple web app that plays different sound on pressing different keys. also has simple animations.
+A simple web app that plays different sound on pressing different keys and also has simple animations.